Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Related Work

 \section{Related Work}

-\paragraph{Mechanistic Interpretability \& Relation Extraction} Our work follows a tradition of interpretability work that attempts to perform interventions on Transformer-based language models to understand behavior \citep{vig2020investigating, geiger2021causal}.
-Previous work has focused on interpreting how language models encode subject-object relationships \citep{meng2022locating, geva2023dissecting, hernandez2023linearity}.
+\paragraph{Mechanistic Interpretability \& Knowledge Editing} Our work follows a tradition of interpretability work which intervenes on Transformer-based language models to understand behavior \citep{vig2020investigating, geiger2021causal}.
+Previous work has focused on interpreting how language models encode subject-object relationships \citep{meng2022locating, geva2023dissecting, hernandez2023linearity, yu2023characterizing}.
 Follow up work from \citet{hase2023does} and \citet{wang2025does} questions whether editing provides evidence of localization---Transformer-based language models seem to be highly flexible in where edits can be applied in order to change stored knowledge.
-Additional lines of work have focused on understanding information flow through language models using gradient-based methods \citep{ferrando2024information}, finding interpretable circuits that models use to perform specific tasks \citep{wang2022interpretabilitywildcircuitindirect, nanda2023progressmeasuresgrokkingmechanistic, zhong2023clockpizzastoriesmechanistic, hanna2023doesgpt2computegreaterthan}, or tracking the relationship of dictionary-learning features to next token prediction using crosscoders--a cousin of sparse autoencoders \citep{cunningham2023sparseautoencodershighlyinterpretable, bricken2023monosemanticity, gao2024scaling, ameisen2025circuit}.

-\paragraph{Comparing Model Representations and Mechanisms} Another line of interpretability work has focused on comparing the representations and mechanisms of different models \citep{huh2024platonic, kornblith2019similarity, raghu2021vision}.
-Of particular note, \citet{wolfram2025layerssimilardepthsgenerate} find that the nearest neighbors of the hidden representations of different models at the same relative depth in language models are strikingly similar.
+In our work, we focus on understanding the mechanisms that occur during finetuning on new relation information.
+Additional lines of work have focused on understanding information flow through language models using gradient-based methods \citep{ferrando2024information, kramar2024atp, kobayashi2023analyzing}, finding interpretable circuits that models use to perform specific tasks \citep{wang2022interpretabilitywildcircuitindirect, nanda2023progressmeasuresgrokkingmechanistic, zhong2023clockpizzastoriesmechanistic, hanna2023doesgpt2computegreaterthan, merullo2024language}, or tracking the relationship of dictionary-learning features to next token prediction \citep{cunningham2023sparseautoencodershighlyinterpretable, bricken2023monosemanticity, gao2024scaling, ameisen2025circuit}.
+Other interpretability work has focused on comparing the representations and mechanisms of different models \citep{huh2024platonic, kornblith2019similarity, raghu2021vision, wolfram2025layerssimilardepthsgenerate}.
+A variety of works attempt to understand how language models extract knowledge from training during generation \citep{balesni2024two}. \citet{berglund2023reversal} and \citet{allen2023physicsa} both show that language models do not generalize unidirectional relationships seen during training---models need to be trained on both ``A is B" and ``B is A" in order to learn symmetrical information.
+Other work attempts to edit knowledge in language models by directly editing model weights \citep{meng2022locating, meng2022mass, de2021editing, hase2021language, mitchell2021fast, zhu2020modifying}. \citet{zhong2023mquake} and \citet{cohen2023evaluatingrippleeffectsknowledge} both propose benchmarks to test multi-hop performance on knowledge edits, and other work explores the role of attention heads in task performance and knowledge retrieval \citep{sakarvadia2023memory,yin2024lofit}